wandifrog/wf-react-simple-toast/README.md

 ### `timeToClose`

-Used to set the `Toast` fade time.
+Used to set the `Toast` fading time.

 | Type       | Default  | Required |
 | ---------- | -------- | -------- |